Luxury is about opening doors…or gates. The author at Burghley House in England.

 “Show me something I can’t see on my own, introduce me to someone I could not meet.
 That is the trip I will take.
 Luxury is Access. “

 That’s my travel mantra and apparently, many UHNW travelers share my view.
 At a recent meeting of Signature Travel Network’s Luxury Council, comprised of some of the top luxury advisors in the world, I was not surprised that the conversation quickly turned from ultimate comfort to ultimate access.
-This article is background on past ultimates, next article will be those specific trips I am eyeing for the next 12 months.
+Because there is access….and there is how to find it, and travel advisors know where to find it.

 Over the top luxury travel offers are ubiquitous.
 Competition for larger private jets, gold-flecked desserts, higher thread count sheets, butlers, transfers in Bentleys or Ferraris is intense.
 But how much Beluga can you actually eat on a tiny mother of pearl spoon before you feel saturated? (metaphor)